crazyfish2244/Meta-Fish-MP/README.md

 **Estates**
  - Removed +1 monarch point privileges from all estates
- - Set starting crownland of all player nations to 5 (not fully implemented correctly yet)
+ - Reduced starting crownland by 20 for all nations
  - Cooldowns of all estate interaction buttons have been increased from 5 --> 7 years
  - Modified nobility manpower privliege +50% --> +25%
  - Modified crownland and now at 100% crownland you recieve (all modifiers scaled every 10-15 crownland starting at 40) :